a-bentofreire/renametoix/README.md

 - It doesn't support revert.
 - The file is copied and the deleted the original, this is a slow operation and doesn't preserves the timestamp.
 - When modifying the Find Replace fields, it's checking if the new filename exists on the destination.
 This is a slow operation.

+## Translations

+To improve translations:
+- Clone the project from [Github](https://github.com/a-bentofreire).
+- Update the translation on `tools/l10n.po`.
+- Run `convert-l10n.sh`.

 ## Support this Project